tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 However, the current implementation of the :func:`is_description_line` function is a little bit verbose.
 Do we really need the ``else`` conditional?
 What would happen if it was not there and the line started with a ">"?
 The program would enter the ``if`` conditional statement and return ``True``.
-When the function returns a value to program jumps out of the function so the next ``return`` statement would never be reached.
+When a function returns a value the program exits the function.
+The subsequent ``return`` statement would therefore never be reached.

 The beauty of tests now become more apparent.
-We can start experimenting with the implementation of a function and feel confident that we are not breaking existing functionality.
+We can start experimenting with the implementation of a function and feel confident that we are not breaking it.
 As long as the tests do not fail that is!

 Let us test out our hypothesis that the ``else`` conditional is redundant by removing it and de-denting the ``return False`` statement.